Links on Android Authority may earn us a commission. Learn more.

 Some of the H1's best features, such as a strong connection and fast pairing, aren't available to Android users.

-If you’re keen to steer clear of the Apple ecosystem or fancy some different headphones, there are plenty of decent AirPods 2019 alternatives out there.
-Many also feature chips that offer similar or even superior levels of technology.
-The Apple H1 is certainly not the only game in town.
+If you’re keen to steer clear of the Apple ecosystem or fancy some different headphones, there are plenty of great Apple AirPods alternatives out there.
+Many also feature chips that offer superior levels of technology, thanks to advancements in noise cancellation tech and specialized codecs like AptX Low Latency.
+Put simply, the Apple H1 is certainly not the only game in town.

 Qualcomm QCC and CSR series

 Qualcomm is the big name in Android smartphone chips and has its own range of wireless audio SoCs too.
-In this observer’s option, this is where to look for some of the industry’s most cutting-edge audio features.
+If you’re looking for some of the industry’s most cutting-edge audio features, Qualcomm’s chips are usually your best bet.
 The list includes high-quality codec support in the form of aptX and optional LDAC, feedforward and feedback Hybrid ANC, and ultra-low power consumption.

 Much of Qualcomm’s audio efforts are spun out of its acquisition of aptX from CSR back in 2010, before buying the entire company in 2015.
-Qualcomm sells a wide range of audio chips under the CSR naming scheme, which you’ll find inside Bluetooth headphones, speakers, and dongles.
-Features include AAC, aptX, and LDAC codec support, noise cancellation, and voice detection.
+Qualcomm sells a wide range of audio chips under the CSR naming scheme.
+Features include support for AAC, aptX, and LDAC codecs, noise cancellation, and voice detection for assistants.

 Unfortunately, Qualcomm’s QCC range of products has not appeared in many true wireless headphones to date.
-According to sources who have spoken with us, Qualcomm’s technology is more expensive than its rivals and some potential partners aren’t aware of its true wireless product portfolio.
-Bad news for those hoping that Qualcomm could haul the Android Bluetooth ecosystem out of its messy position.
+According to sources who have spoken with us in the distant past, Qualcomm’s technology is more expensive than its rivals and some potential partners aren’t aware of its true wireless product portfolio.

 There’s a diverse ecosystem of chips out there

-Bluetooth audio SoCs are seldom talked about, partly because headphone product actually ends up determining which features are implemented anyway.
-The Apple H1 is designed with Apple’s specific vision of Bluetooth earbuds in mind.
+Bluetooth audio SoCs are seldom talked about, partly because audio brands actually end up determining which features are implemented anyway.
+The Apple H1 is an exception because it is designed with Apple’s specific vision of Bluetooth earbuds.
 That’s great in some ways, as it has produced a power-efficient design with a pretty comprehensive list of features.
 However, the best features are reserved for those who buy into Apple’s broader product ecosystem and it doesn’t support everything that high-end audio consumers may want.

-Outside of Apple’s ecosystem, there is a huge range of available products, each sporting different capabilities and price point targets.
-In terms of packing in everything consumers may want, such as noise cancellation, voice commands, and high-quality codecs, Qualcomm has a very competitive range of products.
-Although the company perhaps can’t compete on price as well as Apple can with its in-house design team, which appears to be hampering adoption.
+Outside of Apple’s ecosystem, there’s also a huge range of available products, each sporting different capabilities and price point targets.
+Features such as noise cancellation, voice commands, and high-quality codecs can now be found even in mid-range offerings.

 The bottom line is that there are definitely competitive SoCs to the Apple H1 out there for Android users.
 However, very few companies talk about the chip powering their headphones, instead preferring to focus on the end-user features.